 Network Profiler overview

-Click a connection's name to view 4 detailed information about a selected file sent or received.
-Click the tabs to view the response data, header information, or the call stack.
+From either the Connection View or Thread View, click a request name to inspect 4 detailed information about the data sent or received.
+Click the tabs to view the response header and body, request header and body, or call stack.

 Network connection troubleshooting